Adsanvar/RC_AI/src/xbox_driver/README.md

 # Xbox_Driver

- **Daniel Vega** - *v.0.0.0*
+ **Daniel Vega** - *v.1.0.0*

-This package utilizes the ROS joy package to find a connected joystick controller, map the button inputs to vehicle commands, and publish those vehicle commands as custom message.
+This package utilizes the ROS Joy package to find a connected joystick controller, map the button inputs to vehicle commands, and publish those vehicle commands as custom message.

 ## Getting Started

-Instructions on how to use package here.
+*Note:* The contents of this package have been designed and tested for an Xbox360 controller.
+While other controllers may work, they are not recommended since the button mapping has not been tested.

+To use this package, simply connect a wired Xbox360 controller to the computer running this node.
+The package will connect to the device with the port number specified in the launch file.
+The picture below displays the avaiable commands that can be utilized for teleop functionality.
+Buttons only have to be pressed once in order to change drive modes (i.e. no long press or multiple button press).

 <img src="./docs/controller_layout.png" width="600">

 ## Nodes

-### Xbox_driver
+### xbox_joy_publisher

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This node interfaces directly with the vehicle_controller package in this project.
+The vehicle_controller package is designed to process the specified joystick commands and produce the corresponding vehicle kinematics to drive the vehicle.

 #### Subscribed Topics